jhaaditya-tech/tinDog/README.md

-# tinDog
+tinDog
-Designed using HTML, CSS and Bootstrap
+>Website Developed Using HTML, CSS and bootstrap
+>Developed by Aditya N Jha using the tutorials from Angela Yu
+>Completed on 3-OCT-2022